Azure/bicep-types-az/generated/network/microsoft.network/2021-02-01/types.md

 * **nextLink**: string (ReadOnly): The URL to get the next set of results.
 * **value**: [EffectiveRoute](#effectiveroute)[]: A list of effective routes.

+## EffectiveRoutesParameters
+### Properties
+* **resourceId**: string: The resource whose effective routes are being requested.
+* **virtualWanResourceType**: string: The type of the specified resource like RouteTable, ExpressRouteConnection, HubVirtualNetworkConnection, VpnConnection and P2SConnection.

 ## EvaluatedNetworkSecurityGroup
 ### Properties
 * **appliedTo**: string: Resource ID of nic or subnet to which network security group is applied.